19 Mar

 Wiredodeca

 After seeing Laura Taalman’s inspiring 3d print, it occurred to me that one could also render the edge-to-edge cubical array of dodecahedra contemplated in this earlier post in an analogous way.
 Plus, I just received a new Prusa SL1 printer, and needed something to try it out on.
-So after just a bit more tinkering in OpenSCAD, and 400 minutes of print time using the resulting STL file, I ended up with this model:

 If you recall, the negative space of the dodecahedron array was just a bit too monotonous to seem worth printing.
 However, I think that simplicity works very much to advantage in this wire-frame style of rendering.
 This model has enough complexity to afford visual richness, but is open and orderly enough not to be overwhelming.